wmelon84/book-notes/implementing-ddd.md

 The identity of an entity must be immutable during its lifetime.
 It can be achieved by hiding the setter methods and by adding guard clauses to avoid assigning invalid values (null), even to the entity itself.

+### Discovering Entities and Their Intrinsic Characteristics
+The Ubiquitous Language must be developed through careful discussion with domain experts.
+In the end the Language is modeled by your code, and it may be difficult or impossible to keep documentation in sync.

+#### Uncovering Entities and Properties

 ## Chapter 6 Value Objects